privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 Privacy is essential for Ethereum and PIR offers a path for private reads in and around it, hiding not just who you are but what you look up.
 But still, practical deployments face some frictions.

 Re-encoding large trees for every change is too expensive, so the data may be stale, depending on the cadence of periodic snapshots.
-Deterministic trees such as Lean IMT let clients compute indices on their own, but arbitrary tries still need either key-based PIR or a simple 2PC for index lookup, both of which add overhead.
+Deterministic trees such as LeanIMT let clients compute indices on their own, but arbitrary tries still need either key-based PIR or a simple 2PC for index lookup, both of which add overhead.

 The computation burden is concentrated on the servers, so RPC providers or dedicated operators must be incentivized through fees or other rewards.
 Wallets and dApps need accessible WASM libraries to integrate PIR.
 Until that is available, users can use alternatives such as rotating RPC endpoints, using mixnets, or TEE-based relayers.